scverse/scvi-tools/docs/user_guide/models/methylvi.md

 ## Tasks

 Here we provide an overview of some of the tasks that MethylVI can perform.
-Please see {class}`scvi.model.MethylVI` for the full API reference.
+Please see {class}`scvi.external.MethylVI` for the full API reference.

 ### Dimensionality reduction